About choosing a restaurant in Chamonix

 Italian & Pizza Restaurants

-Another locals' favourite is Casa Valerio, a lively and popular Italian restaurant.
+The locals' favourite is Casa Valerio, a lively and friendly Italian restaurant.
 The classic pasta/pizza combination for main course comes highly recommended, however “Casa”, as it's commonly known, does offer a selection of fresh fish and meat dishes - all of course in the Italian style.
 Situated on Rue de Lyret, Casa Valerio is just a short walk from the centre square.
 Open from midday until 2am, it’s one of the few places you can eat in Chamonix after 10pm.

 Situated in the Galerie Alpina, Neapolis specialises in Neopolitan food; bruschetta with marinated anchovies, calamari en barca, spaghetti aux fruits de mer and gnocchi alla sorrentina are just some of their specialities, as well as over twenty varieties of pizza, and for dessert... the infamous tiramisu or panacotta.
 A good family restaurant, cosy and atmospheric in the winter and in the summer they have tables along the River Arve.